asimonov/CarND-Path-Planning-Project/README.md

 successfully avoiding other vehicles and trying to stay close to about 44 miles per hour speed.

+The current implementation planning code runs in about 20 milliseconds on Intel Core i7 2.8Ghz CPU.

 ## Ways to Improve

 What can be added is ability to re-plan from earlier time horizon.